 Making your own bath towels can be fun, especially if you want a custom size and color.
-It is simple to do and for the person that loves to sew, this project can be fast and time effective.
-Homemade bath towels make perfect gifts, for holidays, weddings, baby showers and house-warming presents.
+It is simple to do, and for the person who loves to sew, this project can be fast and time-effective.
+Homemade bath towels make perfect gifts for holidays, weddings, baby showers, and house-warming parties.
 They are always needed and always used by those who receive them.
 You can also make your own hand towels and wash cloths using the exact same method, just cut at different sizes.
-So make an entire set and give them as a gift today.

 Buy a heavy terry cloth or Egyptian cotton with combed loops.
 The heavier the cotton, the more absorbent.
 You want to purchase the fabric by the yard, and this depends on how many towels you want to make.
-The average bath towel is 30 by 48 inches, but you can alter the size to your own personal needs.
-Both fabrics can be found at most fabric stores or you can purchase the fabric online at such websites as fabric.com and jandofabrics.com (see link in Resources).
+The average bath towel is 30 x 48 inches, but you can alter the size as desired.
+Both fabrics can be found at most fabric stores or you can purchase the fabric online at such websites as fabric.com and jandofabrics.com.

 Set up your sewing machine on a work table with plenty of extra space.
 Plug in the machine and thread with a cotton-wrapped polyester thread, according to machine directions.

-Lay fabric out on a clean solid surface.
+Lay out the fabric on a clean solid surface.
 Smooth all wrinkles.
-Using your sewing measuring tape, measure along the outer edges first, the length that you desire your towels to be, plus an additional 1/2 inch both length and width wise.
+Using your sewing measuring tape, measure along the outer edges first, the length that you desire your towels to be, plus an additional 1/2 inch both length- and width-wise.
 This allows you to fold and hem the edges with your sewing machine.
-Remember the average bath towel is approximately 30 by 48 inches, but you can custom cut to the size you want your towels to be.
+Remember the average bath towel is approximately 30 x 48 inches, but you can custom cut to the size you want your towels to be.